There’s no doubt that coffee is a popular drink – especially during the morning and afternoon hours.

 A latte can be made using various frothing techniques.
 Check out this article to see the different techniques you can use.

-You can follow this quick guide if you want to make a Frappuccino at home.
+You can follow this quick guide to make a Frappuccino at home.
 This recipe is for the basic Frappuccino, to which you can then add various flavors of choice:

 Is a Frappuccino stronger than a latte?